-$$C{A}(t) = \alpha T(t) + \beta Max(t^{} - \Delta - t - T(t), 0) + \gamma Max(t + T(t) - t^{} - \Delta, 0),$$ where T(t) is travel time, α is the unit cost of travel time, t^ is desired arrival time, Δ is the half-width of an on-time arrival window, β is the unit cost of arriving early, and γ is the unit cost of arriving late.
-Following convention, the costs of arriving early or late are called schedule delay costs.
-Travelers differ in their desired arrival times and idiosyncratic preferences for mode and departure time.
+$$C{A}(t) = \alpha T(t) + \beta Max(t^{} - \Delta - t - T(t), 0) + \gamma Max(t + T(t) - t^{} - \Delta, 0),$$

-The model is applied here to peak-period morning trips during the time window 6:00 - 11:00 am.11 The mean desired arrival time is set to 8:00 am, and the standard deviation to 20 minutes.
+The model is exclusively applied here to peak-period morning trips during the time window 6:00 - 11:00 am.
+The mean desired arrival time is set to 8:00 am, and the standard deviation to 20 minutes.
 These and other parameter values are listed in Table A1 of the appendix.
 They are the same as in de Palma et al. (2005), except converted from dollars to euros to roughly account for inflation.

-Trips are made on a stylized urban road network, shown in Figure 1, used by de Palma et al. (2005) to study congestion pricing.12 The road network consists of four ring roads and eight arterial roads.
+Trips are made on a stylized urban road network, shown in Figure 1, used by de Palma et al. (2005) to study congestion pricing.
+The road network consists of four ring roads and eight arterial roads.
 Links running inwards from Ring i to Ring i-1 are labeled Ini, and links running outwards adjacent to them are labeled Outi, i=1,2,3,4.
 The CBD is called Ring 0.
 Link capacities and free-flow travel speeds are listed in Table A2 of the appendix.
-Congestion takes the form of queuing.13 Traffic signals are not modeled, so no additional delays occur due to conflicting traffic movements at intersections.
-The generalized systematic cost of a public transit trip is exogenous and independent of time of day.
+Congestion takes the form of vertical queuing, as in Vickrey (1969).
+Traffic signals are not modeled, so no additional delays occur due to conflicting traffic movements at intersections.
+The generalized systematic cost of a trip by public transport is exogenous and independent of time of day, which is reasonable if service frequency is high and public transport is free of crowding.
 Residences and workplaces are located at zones, each joined to one of the 33 intersection nodes by congestion-free connectors.
 Each zone houses 8,000 commuters so that the total number of travelers is 264,000.
-The number of trips between each pair of zones is an exponentially decreasing function of the free-flow auto travel time between the zones.
+As explained in the appendix, the number of trips between each pair of zones is a decreasing function of the free-flow car travel time between the zones.